Timothy Ouma

-Timothy Noor Babu Ouma (born 10 June 2004) is a Kenyan professional footballer who plays as a defensive midfielder for Ekstraklasa club Lech Poznań, on loan from Slavia Prague, and the Kenya national team.
+Timothy Noor Babu Ouma (born 10 June 2004) is a Kenyan professional footballer who plays as a defensive midfielder for club Charlton Athletic on loan from Czech First League club Slavia Prague and the Kenya national team.

 Club career

 Nairobi City Stars

 Babu joined Nairobi City Stars on an initial three-year deal in July 2020 right after completing his studies at Laiser Hill Academy.
 He extended his contract for two more years in September 2021 with an additional two years to June 2023 after his debut season in which he featured in 24 of the 34 games of the 2020–21 Kenyan Premier League.

 Ouma was handed his Kenyan Premier League debut on 29 November 2020 by head coach Sanjin Alagic, coming on as a substitute in the 83rd minute of a season opener against Nzoia Sugar in Narok.

 He scored his debut premier goal in the opening game of 2021–22 Premier League season against Sofapaka in Wundanyi on 26 September 2021.
 He went on to score in the next two games against Kenya Police and Wazito.

 He added four more goals against Kakamega Homeboyz, Bandari, A.F.C.
 Leopards, and Gor Mahia to end the season with seven goals.